NaiemaElsaadi/Final_Project_Data_Visualization/README.md

  ## Section 1.
 Introduction
- This project will explore the significance that specific
+ This project will explore the significance that specific factors in education such as Geographics, Family Income, and Courses affect High School student perforances in their Test Scores and GPAs
  ## Section 2.
 Data Description
  This data source is a source that contains information about High School Students and their academic, geographic, and demographic information.
 This includes GPA, Standardized Test Scores, State, and Family Income.
 This source was found on Kaggle and it is called “US School Scores”.
-The Excel file was downloaded from this site: https://www.kaggle.com/datasets/mexwell/us-school-scores/data It has 99 columns and 578 rows.
+The Excel file was downloaded from this site: https://www.kaggle.com/datasets/mexwell/us-school-scores/data
+ <br>It has 99 columns and 578 rows.
  ## Section 3.
 Data Cleaning Strategies
 	No cleaning was needed for this dataset.
  ## Section 4.
 Clean Dataset